mpenning/ciscoconfparse/README.rst

 We don't use Cisco
 ==================

 Don't let that stop you.
-CiscoConfParse parses anything that has a Cisco IOS style of configuration, which includes:
+CiscoConfParse handles anything that has a Cisco IOS style of configuration, which includes:

 - Cisco IOS, Cisco Nexus, Cisco IOS-XR, Cisco IOS-XE, Aironet OS, Cisco ASA, Cisco CatOS